How to Move Plants Interstate Australia: A Full Guide

 Plant quarantine rules by state: What's allowed where

-WA, Tasmania, and the NT are the strictest.
+Western Australia, Tasmania, and the Northern Territory are the strictest.
 All plant material coming in from interstate needs permits (like a Plant Health Certificate), treatment, or more information on what you’re bringing in.
-Queensland, South Australia, and Victoria are more case-by-case.
-Their rules kick in for specific plant types, pest zones, or fruit fly risk areas.

-If you're driving interstate with your belongings, you might pass through quarantine checkpoints on the main highways.
-Inspectors are actively looking for restricted plants and produce.
 If you arrive with something you shouldn't have, you'll need to surrender it on the spot.
 South Australia has zero tolerance.
 If you're carrying restricted material, you will be fined, no exceptions.

 Start by checking with the Australian Interstate Quarantine website.
 It has a state by state breakdown and downloadable guide.
-You can also call the Exotic Plant Pest Hotline on 1800 084 881 during business hours.

 Summary table of interstate plant quarantine rules by state